General Questions

 If some of the photo expedition safaris are already fully booked at the time of your inquiry, in that case, we will add you to the waiting list and inform you immediately if some cancellation spot(s) will be available, or we will plan together with you to book you to some of our other available dates.

-You will need all international flights and visas to travel to the destination countries; you must book and arrange these by yourself.
-These are not included in the expedition’s prices.
+If you fly to Tanzania, or to any other country in Africa, you will need all international flights and visas to travel to the destination countries; you must book and arrange these by yourself.
+These are not usually included in the tours.

-However, we can help to point you in the right direction by giving you tips on the best flight routes, ways to apply for visas, etc.
+However, we can help point you in the right direction by providing tips on the best flight routes, visa applications, etc.

-You may be eligible for a Visa on Arrival (VOA) in many countries, but checking this and possibly applying for and receiving the needed visas before your trip is your responsibility.
+You may be eligible for a Visa on Arrival (VOA) in many countries, but checking this and, if needed, applying for and obtaining the required visas before your trip is your responsibility.

 A privately guided photo safari is about you and your experience.
 You will travel in the company of professional guides for the entire tour duration with your pro photographic guides and expert wildlife guides.
 It’s private and exclusive, and it allows you to enjoy being on safari to the fullest, all while being with guides and hosts whose sole purpose is to ensure that you are taken care of beyond your expectation from start to finish.